Simon Arshakovich Ter-Petrosyan was born on May 27, 1882 in Gori. The future revolutionary was born into a merchant family.

 “As a child, when you see the injustice happening around you, you involuntarily become religious.
 I was a very religious boy and even sang in the church choir… Then everything changed, I became a materialist, without even realizing it myself.
 I began to ask questions in the lessons of Divine Law, which made the teachers furious.
 In the end, because of these questions, I was expelled from the school…”

 After being expelled from the city school, Simon went to Tiflis to visit his aunt, Elizabeth Bakhchieva, in order to prepare for a one-year volunteer.
 At the same time, he broke up with his father.

-In Tiflis, his aunt hired a tutor in Russian for Kano, who was a fellow countryman of Simon – Joseph Dzhugashvili.
+In Tiflis, his aunt hired a Russian tutor for Kamo, a fellow countryman of Simon – Joseph Dzhugashvili.
 Besides, Joseph conducted conversations with his student, during which he explained the basics of Marxism and read Marxist literature.